Alex427427427/infinite_portrait/README.md

 	achieve the same framerate, time.sleep should be set higher on linux than on windows.)

-HOW TO RUN WITHOUT USING .EXE:
+HOW TO RUN WITHOUT USING .EXE (must be this way for linux):

-1. Make sure you have python installed from their website
+1. Make sure you have python3 installed

 2. Make sure you have pygame, pillow, and asciimatics installed by entering the following as separate commands into the command prompt: